Adriana Smith’s Case Isn’t Fiction — It’s Forced Pregnancy In Real Time

 The legislation prohibits terminating a pregnancy once cardiac movement is detected, which can happen anywhere from weeks six through nine of pregnancy.
 In Adriana Smith’s case, this law means her body is no longer her own.
 She is now being treated as an incubator.
 Since she is already in a coma, the few exceptions to the LIFE Act — like protecting the mother’s health — don’t apply.
 Smith is now approximately halfway through her pregnancy and will remain in this liminal space for at least another twelve weeks.

-Renee Bracey Sherman,co-author of Liberating Abortion, a book that delves deep into the racist and sexist history of abortion legislation, details the resulting abortion stigma many birthing people endure, and charts a path forward for reimagining reproductive justice and abortion care.
-As she and her co-author, Regina Mahone, write in their introduction: “People of color are the canaries in the coal mines: whatever bad happens, happens to us first.”
+Renee Bracey Sherman, co-author of Liberating Abortion, a book that delves deep into the racist and sexist history of abortion legislation, details the resulting abortion stigma many birthing people endure, and charts a path forward for reimagining reproductive justice and abortion care.
+As she and her co-author, Regina Mahone, write in their introduction: “People of colour are the canaries in the coal mines: whatever bad happens, happens to us first.”

 When discussing this case in particular, Bracey Sherman noted that this case highlights the ways our bodies are not valued beyond our capacity to give birth.
 While conservatives celebrate the move as a victory for local abortion bans, including Georgia State Sen. Ed Setzler who sponsored the LIFE Act, a woman’s life hangs in the balance and her family’s ability to make informed decisions has been robbed from them.
 Bracey Sherman puts it bluntly that child-bearing is heralded in such a toxic way, Adriana isn’t able to die with dignity because of the perceived value of her body as a carrier.